home-assistant/home-assistant.io/source/_integrations/zwave_js.markdown

 ha_zeroconf: true
 ---

-The Z-Wave integration allows you to control a Z-Wave network via the [Node Z-Wave JS](https://zwave-js.github.io/node-zwave-js/#/) driver.
+The Z-Wave integration allows you to control a Z-Wave network via the [Z-Wave JS](https://zwave-js.github.io/node-zwave-js/#/) driver.

 ## Overview